-The FEI Tribunal has issued its Final Decision in a horse abuse case and four Final Decisions in cases involving Prohibited Substances.
+The FEI Tribunal has issued its Final Decisions in four cases involving prohibited substances.

-The parties can appeal to the Court of Arbitration for Sport (CAS) within 21 days of receipt of the decisions.
+The athletes have 21 days to appeal the decisions to the Court of Arbitration for Sport (CAS) from the dates of notification of the Final Decisions.

 Notes to Editors:

 The FEI Prohibited Substances List is divided into two sections: Controlled Medication and *Banned Substances.
 Controlled Medication substances are those that are regularly used to treat horses, but which must have been cleared from the horse’s system by the time of competition.
 Banned (doping) Substances should never be found in the body of the horse.

 In the case of an adverse analytical finding (AAF) for a Banned Substance, the Person Responsible (PR) is automatically provisionally suspended from the date of notification (with the exception of certain cases involving a Prohibited Substance which is also a **Specified Substance).
 The horse is provisionally suspended for two months.
 Information on all substances is available on the searchable FEI Equine Prohibited Substances Database.